Prepare for a Mauling

 Cons: - It's rough in more than just the golf challenge!
 If you go off the fairway on the Kodiak (and you will), you will be punished severely.

-- Not at all suitable for beginners or easily frustrated intermediate players (though this was the intent).
+- Not at all suitable for beginners or easily frustrated intermediate players (though this was the intent)..

 - No loops back to the clubhouse means you're in for the usually 3+ hours long haul when you set off for a round.

 Other Thoughts: The Kodiak is the big boy at Woodland Valley Disc Golf, and boy does it ever fit its purpose!
 While the other two courses on the grounds sport pars of 61 and 58 and feel relatively easy, the Kodiak dares you to come close to its relatively massive par of 72.
 Fans of the easy pars on the black bear and grizzly course will likely be put off when they realize the first hole, a 430ft uphill slog through the woods, is a par 3.
 The fact is, the Kodiak is designed that way not to frustrate, but to provide a true challenge to the handful of pro level players that frequent the area.
 It also works as a good measuring stick for up and comers, as only the most consistent players will get through with a reasonable score.
 While there does seem to be a few more long, downhill, incredibly wooded "bombs" than anything else, the Kodiak is more than accommodating when it comes to providing opportunities to hit trees on other types of shot.
 There is an excellent smattering of straight, uphill, downhill, left, and right shots.
-There even a small selection of "hit this line or else" ace runs.
+There's even a smattering of "hit this line or else" ace runs.

-Speaking of unforgiving, lets discuss the rough.
+I do have to point out the issues here as well, so let's discuss the rough.
 Due to being both newly cut and being the third course on site (and therefore in the least accommodating section of the property), the rough on the Kodiak is atrocious.
 While the Black Bear and Grizzly have some thicker spots that can cause trouble, the thick, plentiful flora of the Kodiak will devour errant shots.
 This should slowly get better as the course sees more use, the process will likely take a while as the hoards of casual and intermediate players that have packed down the other courses so well will largely avoid the Kodiak.